brandur/org/drafts/postgres-queues.md

 ### Predicate Specificity

-Stated plainly, our root problem is that the job table's index has become less useful to the point where using it isn' much faster than a full sequential scan.
+Stated plainly, our root problem is that the job table's index has become less useful to the point where using it isn't much faster than a full sequential scan.
 Even after selecting rows based on the predicates we've specified, Postgres still has to seek through thousands of dead rows before finally arriving at something that it can use.

 Referencing the locking SQL above, we can hypothesize that it may be the fairly minimal constraint on only queue name and `run_at` that's making the index search so inefficient.
 In the degraded case, all dead rows that have already been worked will match both these conditions: